This is the best apple crisp recipe for a chilly fall night or the perfect dessert after a hearty Sunday dinner.

 Remove the pot from the burner and slowly add in the wine and the cream.

-Return the pot to the stove and add in the vanilla bean and a pinch of Smoked Sea Salt and heat it slowly.
+Return the pot to the stove and add in the vanilla bean and a pinch of Jacobson salt and heat it slowly.

 Cook until it has reduced by half.
 Remove the caramel from the heat.
 As it cools it will continue to thicken.